sjdude/devops-CICD-project/README.md

   * React.js - front-end
   * Express.js & Node.js - back-end
   * mySQL - database
 * The entire stack has been deployed on three separate Heroku Apps on Heroku simulating the front-end, back-end and database.
-You can try it [here](https://devops-cicd-project.herokuapp.com/).
 * The back-end module is deployed in a Docker container through [Heroku's Container Registry](https://devcenter.heroku.com/articles/container-registry-and-runtime).
 * The mySQL database is hosted on [Heroku's ClearDB mySQL App add-on](https://elements.heroku.com/addons/cleardb).

+You can view the Heroku-hosted App [here](https://devops-cicd-project.herokuapp.com/).

 Note: Apps hosted on Heroku go to sleep after a period of inactivity.
 Initial loading/queries may take 10-15s as the App re-awakens.
 # To run this App locally, run the following commands from your command line:
 #### 1. `git clone https://github.com/sjdude/devops-CICD-project.git`
 From the project folder directory run the following: